 No two patients experience cancer the same way.
-That's why, at the University of Florida Proton Therapy Institute, we provide each patient with a treatment plan that fits his or her individual needs at every step.
-Your personal team of physicians, therapists, physicists and intake specialists will work together to care for you along the way.
+That’s why, at the UF Health Proton Therapy Institute, we provide each patient with a treatment plan that fits his or her individual needs at every step.
+Your personal team of physicians, nurse case managers, therapists, physicists, clinical social workers and intake specialists will work together to care for you along the way.

-First, we'll schedule a consultation visit with one of our physicians.
-During this visit, you'll meet with a specialist to determine if your case is appropriate for radiation therapy.
-If it is, we'll determine the most effective type of radiation for your type of cancer: proton therapy, conventional therapy, or brachytherapy.
+First, we’ll schedule a consultation visit with one of our physicians.
+During this visit, you’ll meet with a nurse case manager and a radiation oncologist to determine if your case is appropriate for radiation therapy.
+If it is, we’ll determine the most effective type of radiation for your type of cancer: proton therapy, conventional therapy, or brachytherapy.

 Next, we’ll schedule a simulation visit.
 At that visit, your treatment simulation will be conducted on an MRI (Magnetic Resonance Imaging), CT (Computed Tomography) scanner or PET (Positron Emission Tomography) device.
 All three imaging modalities are available on-site.